riveratn/riveratn.github.io/_pages/cv.md

 * SOARS Protégé: May - August 2018, May - August 2019
   * National Center for Atmospheric Research (NCARS), Boulder, Colorado
   * Conducted research on the impact of high-resolution terrain data on numerical modeling
   * Studied the impact of high-resolution terrain data in simulations of the landfall of Hurricane Maria in Puerto Rico using stochastically perturbed ensembles
   * Analyzed the wind speed and the accumulated precipitation over Puerto Rico when accurately representing the mountainous terrain of the island
-  * Research Mentor: Falko Judt

 * Undergraduate Research Assistant: August 2017 - February 2018
-*
+  * University of Puerto Rico at Mayaguez, Department of Geology
+  * Investigated the impact of Hurricane Maria (2017) on coastal communities in Puerto Rico
+  * Examined the changes in vegetation, terrain, coastal erosion and river discharge using remote sensing, comparing aerial and satellite imagery

 Leadership, Outreach and Volunteer Work
 ======